Published Date: June 21, 2016

 If the learner is enrolled in more than one course, and there is a gap of 30 days or more between the end date of one course and the start date of the next course, a separate application must be submitted for each course.

-Individuals need to report changes to personal information changes by notifying their Authorized Official or by submitting written notification to the Learner Income Support Office.
-Changes include but are not limited to; name, phone number, address, variance in assets or income, change in academic status, etc. This will help to ensure accurate data and to assist in maintaining learner eligibility for future funding.
+Individuals need to report changes to personal information by submitting a Change In Circumstances form to LISO.
+Changes include but are not limited to: name, phone number, address, variance in assets or income, change in academic status, etc. This will help to ensure accurate data and to assist in maintaining learner eligibility for future funding .

 Learners may be asked to take part in information verification activities which are initiated by LISO.
 In such cases, learners would be required to provide receipts for authorized expenses.
 If receipts cannot be produced, repayment of expenses may be required by the learner for such expenses.

-If an individual is not satisfied with the award, they may submit a notice of appeal to the Learner Income Support Office requesting a review.
-If unsatisfied with the result of the review, the individual may appeal the decision to the Citizens Appeal Panel.
+If an individual is not satisfied with the award, they may submit a notice of appeal to LISO requesting a review.
+If unsatisfied with the result of the review, the individual may appeal the decision to the Income and Employment Supports Appeal Panel.

-Individuals who choose not to submit a SIB Application will not receive a formal decision regarding their eligibility and therefore cannot appeal.
+Individuals who choose not to submit a Skills Investment Bursary Application will not receive a formal decision regarding their eligibility and therefore cannot appeal.